aphyt/aphytcomm/README.md

 ### Getting Started

 In order to use and explicit connection the programmer should import the n_series file from the eip module to give the program access to the classes to connect to the controller.
-The programmer should: instantiate an instance from the NSeriesEIP object, connect to the IP address of the controller, register a session and then update the variable dictionary.
+The programmer should: instantiate an instance from the NSeries or NSeriesThreadDispatcher object, connect to the IP address of the controller, and register a session.

-The update variable dictionary method creates a dictionary that maps variable names to variable types so that the read_variable and write_variable methods can encode and decode data that is sent to and received from the controller, so the programmer can easily interact with controller data

     from aphyt import omron

     eip_instance = omron.n_series.NSeries()
     eip_instance.connect_explicit('192.168.250.13')
     eip_instance.register_session()
-    eip_instance.update_variable_dictionary()

     reply = eip_instance.read_variable('TestBoolFalse')
     print("TestBoolFalse: " + str(reply))